learn-co-students/receiving-api-posts-v-000/README.md

 ## Objectives

-  1. Serialize form values into `params` for AJAX POST requests.
+  1. Serialize form values into `params` for AJAX POST requests
-  2. Use those `params` to create resources.
+  2. Use those `params` to create resources
-  3. Return and consume the created resource as JSON.
+  3. Return and consume the created resource as JSON

 ## Lesson